neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - Move the `initialEntries` and the state to their common ancestor, e.g. `App`.
 - Pass the `entries` state via the `entries` prop down to the `EntriesSection`.

-Great, the state lives in the right component now 🚀
+Great, the state lives in the right component now! 🚀

 ### Let the form trigger an exposed event